rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 I've heard devrel is different at lots of companies and so far I'm happy with how it is structured at AWS.
 Devrel at AWS is part of the product organization.

-I'm in product design conversations, I review [][PRFAQs], I give product feedback, and write my own documents for ideas I think would be useful.
+I'm in product design conversations, I review [PRFAQs](https://www.forbes.com/sites/innovatorsdna/2017/08/08/how-does-amazon-stay-at-day-one/#25f881a57e4d), I give product feedback, and write my own documents for ideas I think would be useful.
 Even when I'm wrong (which has been frequent) everyone I've talked to has been helpful in showing me where my assumptions were innacurate or gaps in information were leading me down a different train of thought.

 I am directly able to take things I've learned using AWS services and tell the product team how I would like to see things different or where a use case may not be supported and they have always been receptive to my feedback.